Optics for the Tropics

-Would you trade in your slingshot for a new binocular?
+Would you trade in your slingshot for a new pair of binoculars?
 Children in Nicaragua have just such an opportunity to exchange their slingshots (normally used against birds for entertainment) for binoculars.
 In an effort to educate while providing hands-on experiences for the kids, this program is aimed at changing their behaviors and attitudes toward wildlife.
 Programs such as this are only one of the many efforts supported by the valuable work of Optics for the Tropics.
 This amazing organization has worked tirelessly for seven years to provide quality optics to different individuals and groups in the Caribbean and Latin America.

 A desire to improve monitoring, research, and education about birds and their habitats in Central and South American countries led Optics for the Tropics to answer the biggest challenge facing ornithologists and local guides—the need for good binoculars!
 Optics for the Tropics' support increases the research and observation so critical to management strategies for protecting the migrant bird populations shared across our borders.